 - Users are encouraged to close their internet browser and commence a new session before logging into Sapphire.

 A. Changes to the menu navigation

 Following new release: Menu is open by default.

 - Improved navigation for system users that also participate in NHMRC Peer Review.

 Assessors can now refine the download documents package they generate from the Suitability Survey and My Assessments list.
 These lists can be refined to:

-Important information – If suitability surveys are displaying empty values when clicking 'show incomplete', users should refresh their browser and click the ‘show incomplete’ button again.
+- If suitability surveys are displaying empty values when selecting 'show incomplete', users should refresh their browser and select 'show incomplete' again.

 C. My Assessments list

 - Indigenous Research Excellence Criteria (IREC) determination list